 Your eye specialist will measure how good you are at seeing detail at a distance (your visual acuity) and how much you can see from the side of your eye when you’re looking straight ahead (your field of vision).

-You must be certified before you can go on to be registered.
-If your ophthalmologist judges that you can be certified, they will complete an official certificate with the results of your eye examination, as well as information about your circumstances and your preferred format for correspondence.
+If your ophthalmologist judges that you can be certified, they will complete an official certificate with the results of your eye examination, as well as information about your circumstances.

 In England and Wales this certificate is called the Certificate of Vision Impairment (CVI).
 In Scotland it’s called BP1, in Northern Ireland it’s called A655.